WHY IS DING SAFER THEN OTHER BIKE LIGHTS?

 DING FL1 will help you stand out from all directions.
 As with most bike lights they fit onto the handlebars, we also have pro mount attachment in the kit for mounting DING directly under your bike computer mount.

 The innovation of the DING downward beam on the ground is telling motorists you are there, even at a considerable distance, from all angles.
-They also alert them to your susceptibility on the road.
-It is also a pleasant experience to have this wide ground light around you, when it is off you do miss it!
+DING FL1 also alerts motorists to your susceptibility on the road.
+It's a pleasant experience to have this wide ground flood of light around you, when it is off you do miss it!

 Studies have shown that a flashing light is the most noticeable, which is why we have 4 to choose from (Downward beam does not flash, only forward beam).
 With the downward beam on and the forward light flashing, there is no safer light then DING to use in busy traffic.